yozerpp/e-commerce-backend/README.md

 [Demo link](https://www.yozer.me/ecommerce) you can test the server by interacting with Swagger UI.
 Swagger for this server is designed to be an API interaction tool like Postman rather than a documentation tool.

 ## Functionalities
 The server supports most of the functionality associated with customers in an e-commerce domain.
-However, it does not support functionality for seller interactions.
 Below are supported functionalities
 - User authentication and authorization
 - Product browsing and searching
 - Cart management
 - Order processing
 - Ratings and customer feedback
+- Seller shop management
 ## Frameworks Used
 This project makes use of several frameworks and libraries to facilitate its functionality.
 Notably:
 - WebServlets for HTTP handling